UPPMAX/UPPMAX-documentation/docs/cluster_guides/runtime_tips.md

     -rwxr-xr-x  1 daniels uppmax_staff 20 Dec 15 10:54 testme.sh
     ```

-    Note that the file sise went from 22 bytes to 20, reflecting that the two CR bytes at the (almost) end of the line were removed.
+    Note that the file size went from 22 bytes to 20, reflecting that the two CR bytes at the (almost) end of the line were removed.

 ???- question "How to run interactively on a compute node?"